mattpaletta/typecheck/GettingStarted.md

 // ...
 ```

 This returns (type: typecheck::Type, defined in `protos/type.proto`.
 There are two types of `Type`: `raw` and `func`.
 A raw type is a basic type: `float`, `int`, `bool`, etc.  A function type is just a function.
 It has arguments, an optional name, and a return type.
 The arguments and return types are all `Type`.
 This allows for support for functions that take in or return functions as parameters.
-I'd imagine the function type will be made up of raw-types for the arguments and return type for most applications.
 It is up to the language implementer to decide what *kind* of types they wish to use.

 You can check if a given type is raw or func:
 ```cpp